Join our Facebook group

 April 25, 2023

-In s3e24, host Ann Shafer speaks with Steve Goddard, curator emeritus from the Spencer Museum of Art at the University of Kansas in Lawrence, whose specialty is prints of northern Europe (1450–present).
+In s3e24, host Ann Shafer speaks with Steve Goddard, curator emerita from the Spencer Museum of Art at the University of Kansas in Lawrence.
+Steve’s specialty is prints of northern Europe (1450–present), although he has been known to stray into...

 In s3e24, host Ann Shafer speaks with Steve Goddard, curator emerita from the Spencer Museum of Art at the University of Kansas in Lawrence.
 Steve’s specialty is prints of northern Europe (1450–present), although he has been known to stray into the graphic arts of the World War One era, as well as prints that sit at the intersection of art and the biological sciences.
 I’m sharing some of his favorite prints here.